 In much of our work we investigate the functional ecology and ecological strategies of plants – the “how and why” of differences among species in their structural, chemical and physiological traits – and the implications of this variation for larger-scale processes.
-For this we use a variety of approaches, ranging from fine-scale anatomical or physiological studies to global-scale analyses of trait variation.
+For this we use a variety of approaches, ranging from fine-scale anatomical or physiological studies to global-scale analyses of trait variation, to developing and testing optimality-based theory for plant function.
 We run fieldwork in a variety of systems, from the wet tropics to temperate woodlands to the arid zone.

-In current projects we also are studying biogeographic patterns in the Australian flora; developing a method for using hyperspectral data to monitor plant pathogens; taking a proteomic approach to study heat-tolerance in eucalypts; and using fossil leaf cuticles to infer ecosystem shifts across the Triassic-Jurassic boundary event.
+In current projects we also are studying biogeographic patterns in the Australian flora; using spectral sensors and drones to detect plant pathogens; taking a proteomic approach to study heat-tolerance in eucalypts; and investigating the ecological effects of seed predation by insects and parrots on Nothofagus moorei.

 We like to use a variety of approaches to ask all sorts of interesting ecological questions!